 Dr. Khusniddin Olimov is a nuclear physicist, currently serving as Professor of Physics at Inha University in Tashkent (IUT, www.inha.uz).
 He teaches physics to undergraduate students of IUT.
 In addition, he is engaged in research work at Physical-Technical Institute of Uzbek Academy of Sciences (Tashkent, Uzbekistan).
 From 2010 to 2015, he served as Associate Professor in Department of Physics, COMSATS Institute of Information Technology (Islamabad, Pakistan).
 He received his PhD degree in physics from Institute of Nuclear Physics (Tashkent) of Uzbekistan Academy of Sciences in 2002.
 Dr. Olimov investigates the properties of a nuclear matter at extreme conditions of high densities and temperatures, created in nearly head on collisions of nuclei, accelerated to velocities close to the speed of light.
 This dense and hot state of a matter is believed to have evolved shortly after the so called “Big Bang”, which nuclear scientists proposed as a main mechanism responsible for origin of our Universe.
 Dr. Khusniddin Olimov published about fifty research papers in the reputed international journals on nuclear physics in USA, Germany, UK, Russia, Netherlands, Singapore, and Ukraine.
 He successfully supervised several PhD and MPhil students in the field of Nuclear and High Energy Physics.
 Dr. Olimov received Best Young Scientist for 2001 and Best Scientific Research paper for 2010 awards of Uzbekistan Academy of Sciences.
 In 2007, he was awarded NATO Reintegration Grant of “Science for Peace Program” of NATO (Brussels, Belgium).
 Besides it, he is recipient of the COMSATS Research Productivity Awards for the years 2011, 2012, 2013, 2014, and 2015.
 In 2016, he was awarded TWAS (Trieste, Italy) prize for his research achievements and publications in the reputed international journals.
 He believes that progress in science and technologies, coupled with their thoughtful and balanced use along with minimizing their side effects to culture and environment, is a key to a sustainable growth of economies of the countries and welfare of the people in the world.
 He can be e-mailed at K.Olimov@inha.uz or email@example.com.

 Majyd Aziz, born on 15 August 1950, is an industrialist and businessman based in Karachi.
-He is the President of Employers Federation of Pakistan, Former President of Karachi Chamber of Commerce and Industry, Former Chairman of SITE Association of Industry, Karachi and Secretary General of English Speaking Union of Pakistan.
+He is the President of UN Global Compact Network Pakistan, Former President of Employers Federation of Pakistan, Former President of Karachi Chamber of Commerce and Industry, Former Chairman of SITE Association of Industry, Karachi and Secretary General of English Speaking Union of Pakistan.
 He was Chairman of Board of Directors of the government-owned SME Bank Ltd, Former Member of Board of Directors of the government-owned Zarai Taraqiati Bank Ltd, Former Member Board of Directors of Karachi Electric Supply Corporation and SITE Ltd. Majyd Aziz is Founding Chairman of Pakistan Sri Lanka Business Forum and Pakistan Indonesia Business Forum while he was the Founding Secretary General of Pakistan Japan Business Forum.
 He is a Founding Member of Benazir Bhutto Shaheed Youth Development Programme, Workers Employers Bilateral Council of Pakistan, Skill Development Council etc. and Founding Governor of National Center for Dispute Resolution.
 He is Honorary Citizen of Houston and Austin, Texas, USA.
 He is also Senior Advisor for Pakistan for Transnational Strategy Group, Washington.
-He is also Substitute Member of the Governing Body of ILO.
+He is Member of Governing Body of ILO.
 He has done National Security Workshop-9 of National Defence University, Islamabad.
 He did his B.S.
 General Business Administration and M.A.
 Management from Ball State University, Muncie, Indiana, USA.
 He has been on the Board of 17 Universities and educational institutions and is at present on Board of Preston University and Dadabhoy Institute of Higher Education.

 A fighter pilot for over 33 years and with a Masters in War Studies, Air Marshal Masood Akhtar has lectured extensively on National Security Policy and Air Power Doctrine and Strategy and Leadership at Staff and War Colleges and at NDU.
 He also defended Pakistan at Royal United Services Institute and Institute of International Strategic Studies in the UK.
 He evolved and briefed Mian Nawaz Sharif on a “Suggested National Security Policy and Strategy for Pakistan” and anchored a program titled “Debate: Secure Pakistan” at Samaa TV aimed at helping secure the nation.
 The AM has done highly interactive workshops on Redefined Airmanship, HFACS and Applied Fighter Aerodynamics at the Institute of Air Safety, Pakistan Air Force, and a workshop at National Accountability Bureau about evolution of NAB-Identity.